bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 The RPM system is centered around an Android application, complemented by a couple of Bluetooth health-monitoring devices expertly integrated by the Bright Inventions team. **Smart devices such as pulse oximeters, spirometers, thermometers, or stethoscopes empower medical professionals to efficiently manage more patients** without the need for individual, time-consuming examinations.

 Another crucial step towards the digitalization of healthcare is **telemedicine**.
-We supported our client in this area as well. **Our team crafted an Android application supporting online consultations for Camascope users**.
+We supported our client in this area as well. **Our team crafted an Android application supporting online consultations for users**.
 Patients have a scheduled consultation in the app; all they need to do is join the meeting, enabling the camera and microphone.

 <div className="image">![Telemedicine](../../static/images/telemedicine.png "Telemedicine")</div>